 Boudewijn van Dongen is an Associate Professor and chair of the Analytics for Information Systems group at Eindhoven University of Technology (TU/e).
 The research group distinguishes itself in the Information Systems discipline by its fundamental focus on modeling, understanding, analyzing, and improving processes.
 Boudewijn’s research focuses on conformance checking: anything where observed behavior needs to be related to previously modeled behavior.
 Conformance checking is embedded in the larger contexts of Business Process Management and Process Mining.
 Boudewijn aims to develop techniques and tools to analyze databases and logs of large-scale information systems for the purpose of detecting, isolating, diagnosing and predicting misconformance in the business processes supported by these systems.
 The notion of alignments play a seminal role in conformance checking and the AIS group is world-leading in the definition of alignments for various types of observed behavior and for various modelling languages.
 Next to the theoretical foundations, he also develops the tools to actually measure conformance.
 These tools are typically implemented in Java in the open-source framework ProM.

-Nacéra Seghouani Bennacer is a full Professor at Computer Science Department of CentraleSupélec, member and co-coordinator of ModHel team of LRI laboratory (Laboratoire de Recherche en Informatique).
-She is the coordinator of Decision Support and Business Intelligence Master International track program of Paris-Saclay university.
+Nacéra Seghouani Bennacer is a full Professor at Computer Science Department of CentraleSupélec, member of LahDAK team of LRI laboratory (Laboratoire de Recherche en Informatique).
+She is the coordinator of Decision Support and Business Intelligence Master International track program of Paris-Saclay University.
 Her research topics are related to information extraction from massive, real time, ambiguous, multilingual text data and graph data for different purposes such as building user profiles from social networks, discovering user interests for recommandation systems, analyzing hidden dimensions revealing some personality traits of users, with a strong focus on how to represent, store, integrate, evolve and query such massive data using flexible and NoSQL Datastores and the underlying technologies.

 One of our former student, Maximiliano Lopez, participated to a challenge organized by United Nations and the U.S. Department of State.
 And guess what?
 He won the second place for his project!
 This page describes what the challenge was about: … Continue reading